linagora/tmail-flutter/docs/user-guide/profile.md

 - (1) Turn on the toggle :`Automatically reply to messages when they are received`
 - (2) Setting the Date Range: Specify the start and end dates/times for your automatic replies.
 This ensures that the messages are sent only during your vacation period.
 - End date is optional.
-If you can turn off the toggle `Vacation stops at', it means the vacation does not have an end date and your vacation responder will work until you turn it off or change the setting.
+If you can turn off the toggle `Vacation stops at`, it means the vacation does not have an end date and your vacation responder will work until you turn it off or change the setting.
 - (3) Subject: Input the automatic reply email's subject
 - (4) Compose your vacation reply message.
 Rich-text options are available
 - (5) Save changes.
 You need to click this button so that your input is applied.

 ![image](https://github.com/linagora/tmail-flutter/assets/68209176/8bf8aba2-4a1c-4e0f-baca-af02c9fe9ebf)

-When the vacation is enabled, there will be a vacation banner in every screen until the vacation ends or you turn off it:
+When the vacation is enabled, there will be a vacation banner in every screen until the vacation ends or until you turn it off :
 - (1) When you click on `Turn off`, the vacation responder is disabled immediately and the banner disappears
 - (2) When you click on `Vacation setting`, it will open vacation setting page.